OPQAM/LinuxCommons/BashStuff/IssueREADME.md

 --snip--

-Addendum: the issue seems to be a bit more complicated... damn. :D
+Addendum: the issue seems to be a bit more intricate.
+Now I can make it work on all my machines, I just cannot create the logs + run with source at the same time.
+Apparently that creates some sort of endless loop and the terminal freezes.
+Ok, found that issue.
+Why is this happening?

+- Also, the Mint machine is not requiring the Agent to be loaded.
+The key is just sitting there.
+Question: is this because the agent is loaded at startup and then the key remains there?
+I really need to compare those config files.